AiForAgriculture/aiforagriculture.github.io/index.md

 - Mission
   - ***"DEVELOP AI for better agriculture, not only for this planet!"***
   - Enable farmer to use AI in farming methods so that farms become ***more productive*** with ***fewer resources and monitoring***.
-  - For interplanetary spices like us, this knowledge is not not only USEFUL on this planet but on NEXT planets too!
+  - For interplanetary spices like us, this knowledge is not only USEFUL on this planet but on NEXT planets too!

 - [Further Details...](./assets/pages/design_thinking.md).